PersephonyAPI/Node-Create-Conference-Tutorial/README.md

    | accountId              | Account ID which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                                         |
    | authToken              | Authentication Token which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                               |
    | HOST | The host url where your application is hosted (e.g. yourHostedApp.com) |

-3. Provide a value for the variable `recordingId` in streamARecording.js.
-If you have created a recording, you will be able to get the recordingId from the recordings tab in your dashboard.
-To find out more about recordings, check out the [recording documentation](https://docs.persephony.com/docs/recordings-3)

 ## Runnning the Tutorial